Also known as the Nissan Lafesta Highway Star

 Nissan Lafesta is ideal for people with large families looking for an economical and affordable car.
 It is much more spacious than the Toyota Wish and it returns better fuel economy.
 The automatic double sliding are very useful for people with small children especially getting them in and out of their car seats.
 The Nissan Lafesta is also considerably cheaper in the Kenyan market and you can get a good deal on a low mileage unit

-Where to buy the Nissan Lafest in Kenya
+Where to Buy the 2012 Nissan Lafesta in Kenya